GreenBlackSky/COIN/README.md

 All wrapped up in docker containers.

+## Services:
+* Web entrypoint is simple service with flutter web app inside
+* API service runs REST api, build with Flask.
+Also, regulates access and provides all the "login-signup" stuff.
+* CORE service contains the most basic logic - working with accounts (one user can have multiple accounts), events and labels.
+* Templates service runs all the template related logic.
+* Statistics service accumulates statistic data.
+Each service has it's own database.

+## Interesting stuff
+There is `common` module, that is imported in every service.
+It has some peculiar stuff, like:
+* debug decorators `log_function`, `log_method` and `log_request`, that log input and output of a method
+* `interfaces` module, that containes apis of every microserives in project
+* `CeleryProxyMetaClass` - a metaclass, that allows one seamlessly call methods of services from other services

 ## Deployment
 * dev deployment - docker-compose.
-Run `docker-compose build; docker-compose up` to deploy.
+Run `docker-compose -f "docker-compose.yaml" up -d --build` to deploy.
-* production deployment - kubernetes
+* production deployment - kubernetes (work in progress)

 All config values must be stored in `config.env` in project root.
 It must have folowing values: